Playa del Ingles, Spain: Live Weather

-Weather Playa del Ingles
+Live weather in Playa del Ingles

-Weather Overview for Playa del Ingles
+Historic Temperatures for 15th May in Playa del Ingles

 Located on the island's south coast in the Maspalomas region, Playa del Ingles's southerly location keeps temperatures high, not to mention the hot dry climate radiating from the nearby North African coast.
 But the heat is tempered by the moderating effect of the sea and the islands' eponymous, year-round Canary Current, which carries cooler water from the North Atlantic.